AIRCentre/JuliaEO/README.md

-# JuliaEO - Earth Observation with Julia Workshop 🌍 🛰️
+# JuliaEO 2023 - Global Workshop on Earth Observation with Julia 🌍 🛰️
 Repository (datasets, code, etc.), and landing page for the workshop.
 Contains the **up-to-date-program**.

 <p align="center">